Apology Not Accepted

 I don't think the human mind was meant to deal with this level of pure horseshit and hypocrisy and lies and menace.
 Honestly I don't know if the human mind is meant to deal with such things at any level.
 I say this because it seems to be traumatizing, evidenced by the fact that we're all traumatized, the bullies and the bullied, both in our own ways.
 There's just so much repugnance coming from the Republican cult every day, a desire to control our bodies and lives and subject us to hard use, a determination to roll back any positive progress for no reason other than to demolish progression, a glee at the fear and terror and trauma this evinces for the rest of us.
 There will be more today.
 There will be more tomorrow.
 The zone is flooded, and eventually it's all just more shit floating by.

-I just want to make an observation: all of this is absolutely unacceptable in a decent society.
+I just want to make an observation: All of this is absolutely unacceptable in a decent society.
 It cannot by definition be permitted in a decent society, because a society that permits such things cannot be considered decent.
 This behavior cannot be tolerated.

 Yet we do tolerate it.
 More than tolerate it; we enable it.
 On Tuesday maybe we are going to give it limitless power.